Couchbase-Ecosystem/langchain-couchbase/docs/source/langchain_couchbase.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
 Note::
-   This vector store uses Search Vector Indexes to store and search document embeddings.
+   This vector store uses Search Vector Indexes (which uses Search Service) to store and search document embeddings.
 Search Vector Indexes combine a Couchbase Search index with a vector column, allowing hybrid searches that combine vector searches with Full-Text Search (FTS) and geospatial searches.
 This vector store is available in Couchbase Server versions 7.6 and above.

 .. automodule:: langchain_couchbase.vectorstores.search_vector_store
    :members: